 - Who Should Attend

-Groundhog is open source multifucntional geological software.
+Groundhog is open source multifunctional geological software.
 Among other things, it can be used to display and create boreholes as well as importing and exporting the data in AGS data format.

-This training course comprises a mix of written tutorials and video demonstrations together with some exercises to work through at your own pace to gain skills in using Groundhog.
+This training course comprises a mix of written tutorials and video demonstrations together with some exercises to work through at your own pace to gain skills in creating, viewing, importing and exporting boreholes using Groundhog.

 The course will start the Monday after you have ordered it - if you require a different start date please email firstname.lastname@example.org

 Purchase of the course provides one person access to the course materials over a 4 week period.
-The course should easily be completed in a couple of hours with plenty of additional time to practice and refer back to when using on real projects.
+The course should easily be completed in a few hours but the longer access is provided so there is plenty of additional time to practice and refer back to the course materials when using Groundhog on real projects.

 Public sector rates only apply to qualifying organisations (i.e. Local Authorities, Health Authorities, the Environment Agency, SEPA, etc.).